ffwff/hana/DOCUMENTATION.md

 Each time you call a record, the record's `constructor` function gets called instead, and will pass the record in addition to your arguments.
 I recommend using `self` to denote the argument containing the record.

+To delete a record's key, simply set its keys to `nil`.

 ## Arrays